 Sensors for Social Science Research

-In the second study, we use motion sensors developed by Sensen to study how nighttime activity in one informal settlement changed in response to the COVID-19 lockdown in South Africa.
-South Africa instated one of the strictest lockdowns in the world during the first pandemic wave, but many worried that lockdowns would not protect residents of informal settlements given the high density, prevalence of shared sanitation infrastructure, and low-income status of most residents in these neighborhoods.
-At the same time, the media sensationalized reports of people in informal settlements flouting rules.
+In the second project, we use motion sensors developed by Sensen to study nighttime activity in one informal settlement in Cape Town, South Africa.
+Not only did we document pedestrian mobility patterns in the neighborhood, but we also studied how pedestrian activity changed in response to the COVID-19 lockdown in South Africa, which had one of the strictest lockdowns in the world during the first pandemic wave.
+Despite competing concerns that, one the one hand, lockdowns would not protect residents of informal settlements given the high density, prevalence of shared sanitation infrastructure, and low-income status of most residents in these neighborhoods and, on the other hand, that people living in informal settlements were flouting rules (sensationalized by the media), the sensor data reveals that nighttime activity decreased a lot — 40% in paths and nearly 60% in shared courtyards, called compounds.

-Although sensors are not without their own limitations, both of these studies provide insight into how sensors can be used to check for or overcome measurement challenges in social science research focused on a wide range of human activities going forward.
+Although sensors are not without their limitations, these studies provide insight into how sensors can be used to check for or overcome measurement challenges in social science research focused on a wide range of human activities going forward.

 Publications